 - lawful source of income

-Most of these are pretty straightforward, but let’s look at a couple of grounds more closely:
+Most of the above points are fairly straightforward, but let’s take a closer look at a couple of the more complicated grounds for discrimination:

 - Family status: a landlord is allowed to restrict the number of occupants in your rental unit, but they are not allowed to refuse to rent to you because you have children.
 Also, if you are looking to find a place with a boyfriend or girlfriend, a landlord may not refuse to rent to you because you are unmarried.

 - Age: The Residential Tenancy Act (RTA) allows landlords to rent to minors (under age 19).
 In fact, this is quite common.
 If you are a minor and have entered into a tenancy agreement with a landlord, you have all the same rights and responsibilities as any other tenant covered under the RTA.
 However, be aware that if you are under age 19, landlords are allowed to lawfully discriminate and not rent to you because of your age.

 - Lawful source of income: A landlord is allowed to ensure that you will be able to pay the rent.
 This could include asking to see recent paystubs, ordering a credit check, or contacting your employer to verify employment.
 However, they are not allowed to discriminate based on your source of income, as long as it is legal.
 For example, many tenants receive income from welfare, disability pensions, or student loans, and a landlord cannot refuse to rent to you because you receive such an income.

 There are a few exceptions to the grounds listed above.
 The law may not apply if:

-- The law does not always apply when the tenant will be sharing kitchen, bathroom, or sleeping accommodations with the landlord.
-For example, if a woman is renting a room in her unit, she is allowed to only rent to other women.
+- the tenant will be sharing kitchen, bathroom, or sleeping accommodations with the landlord (for example, if a woman is renting a room in her unit, she is allowed to only rent to other women);

-- Every unit in the building is designated for adults age 55 and older.
+- every unit in the building is designated for adults age 55 and older; or

 - if the unit is designated for people with disabilities and has the required permits.